126.96.36.199 De facto relationships (YA & DSP)

 |NSW||16 years||17 years|

 |WA||16 years||18 years|

 In situations where the de facto relationship commenced while living outside Australia, the age of consent should be taken as the age that applied in the state or territory where the young person first lived on return to, or arrival in, Australia.

 Temporary separations or break-ups will interrupt the continuity of a de facto relationship, except where the young person can prove the continuous nature of the relationship during such periods.

-Example: One partner has to move away for a short period due to work, education requirements or family problems.
+Example: One partner has to move away for a short period due to work, education requirements or family issues.

-Act reference: SSAct section 4(3) Family relationships definitions-couples, section 1067C Member of a YA couple
+Act reference: SSAct section 4(3) Member of a couple-criteria for forming opinion about relationship, section 1067C Member of a YA couple